damienbod/bff-aspnetcore-angular/README.md

 ## Setup development

 The development environment is setup to use the default tools for each of the tech stacks.
-Angular nx is used like recommended.
+Angular CLI is used like recommended.
 I use Visual Studio code.
 A YARP reverse proxy is used to integrate the Angular development into the backend application.

 ![BFF development](https://github.com/damienbod/bff-aspnetcore-angular/blob/main/images/bff-arch-development_01.png)